 a.
-All Players Present will be in the batting order at all times.
+All Players Present will be always in the batting order.

 b.
 The players position in the batting order will not change during a game:

 i.
 Players 1 thru 7 will bat each inning in that order.

 ii.
 Lineups will change every game, giving players the chance to bat in every batting position.